CS3398-betazoids-alphamales/CS3398-betazoids-S2020/README.md

 ## Features
 List of TODOs for future development:

 * __Food Allergy Warning__: Warn the user if one of the recipes could trigger a food allergy.
+Casual users use this.
+Ben's first user story corresponds to this feature.
 * __Database Creation__: Import a MySQL dump to reference when searching for recipes.
+All users indirectly use this.
+Ben's first user story corresponds to this feature.
 * __Recipe Recommendation__: Create an algorithm that takes a list of cocktail ingredients, searches a database for recipes with those ingredients, and returns a list of the top ten recipes that include those ingredients.
+Casual users use this.
+Ben's first user story corresponds to this feature.
-* __User Interface__: Create an UI on the web that provides an interface in which to interact with the program.
+* __User Interface__: Create an UI on the web that provides an interface in which users interact with the program.
+Andrew's second user story corresponds to this feature.
+#__Gamification__: Users can pass ingredients to the random command to pick random recipes instead of highly rated/first five recipes in database table.
+Evan's first story corresponds to this.

 ## Status
                                in progress